Last updated: April 9, 2019 By Arvin Reynold

-- The deposition rate of weld metal and the speed of the welding is very high than other stick welding.
+- The deposition rate of weld metal and the speed of the welding is very high than another stick welding.

-- No matter whether you need to weld thick or thin material, MIG welding has the wide selection of filler metal compositions and diameters.
+- No matter whether you need to weld thick or thin material, MIG welding has a wide selection of filler metal compositions and diameters.

 - Very low fumes in comparison with flux cored welding and stick welding.

 - MIG welding is very much easy to operate and almost everyone can do it with minimal training.